 The free time of every college student is significantly limited by studies.
 Written assignments, reports, readings, and other tasks are an inevitable part of life during that period.

-Seems like the college is not a perfect time to learn a new language, right?
+Seems like the college is not the perfect time for learning a new language, right?
 Well, wrong.

-Studies have shown that the younger you are, the easier it is for you to learn a new knowledge.
+Studies have shown that the younger you are, the easier it is for you to learn a new language.
 After college, this ability diminishes and learning becomes harder.

 That’s why college is a perfect time!